 The landscape is breathtaking with the snow-capped mountains and dense forest surrounding the castle.
 The building itself reminds a lot the Bavarian castles as a way to honor the king’s roots.
 When I was there, I couldn’t avoid but to think of how this site looked like those fairytale places, and I wondered how I had never seen a movie shot on that castle.

 Anyway, the woodwork and yellow bricks that adorn the facade look exceptionally romantic.
 The interior is highly (and beautifully) decorated with angels and other figures carved on wood as well as many paintings.
-If you’re looking for more places to visit in Romania besides Bucharest, be sure to include the jaw-dropping Peles Castle to your list.
+If you’re looking for the best places to visit in Romania besides Bucharest, be sure to include the jaw-dropping Peles Castle to your list.
 You won’t regret it.

 By Bruna from Maps ‘N Bags